 - However, here it is worth mentioning that the interviewer should be knowledgeable enough with respect to the role being considered.

 Hence, it is important for the HR manager to identify and prepare the panel beforehand.
 It would also be important here to mention that the interviewer should have a thorough knowledge of the Job Description (JD) of the profile being looked at.
-Many a times, it is observed that any senior member of the organization who is not engaged in any important work is dragged into the interviewing process irrespective of the fact that he/she is aware about the role.
-This could be detrimental as there is great likelihood that a less deriving student may get shortlisted for subsequent rounds.
+Often, it is observed that any senior member of the organization who is not engaged in any important work is dragged into the interviewing process irrespective of the fact that he/she is aware of the role.
+This could be detrimental as there is a great likelihood that a less deriving student may get shortlisted for subsequent rounds.
 A wrong selection could even lead to demotivating others in the team.
-Further, to this step, is a quick step of conducting ‘Reference check’.
+Further to this step is a quick step of conducting a ‘Reference check’.

 - This reference check should be conducted from the past employers and not from past acquaintances.

-- Past acquaintances are incorrect source of information about the performance of a candidate.
+- Past acquaintances are an incorrect source of information about the performance of a candidate.

-- Reference checks should be done from previous bosses as they would be in a better position to articulate things and portray a clear and correct picture of the past performance of the candidates.
+- Reference checks should be done from previous bosses as they would be better positioned on to articulate things and portray a clear and correct picture of candidates past performances.